 "Does your photographer have a back-up camera in place?"
 You never know what will go wrong with technology on a day...it can seem as unpredictable as the weather!
 Does your photographer have a back-up camera in the event that something fails?
 Sometimes things go wrong, even with weather sealed equipment!
 So, does your photographer have a back-up camera ready to roll or insurance?
 Your wedding day doesn't stop because a camera breaks down.
 Even if your photographer has a second shooter's camera on hand in the event their camera glitches, is great!
 We know a lot of couples book us because they are getting the two professional photographers = INSTANT BACKUP!!

 You don't want to stress out over your photography on your wedding day.
 You want to know all business aspects have been taken care of on the photographers end so you can enjoy your day.
 Being an "Insured Photographer" means that if our cameras break down, or get soaked we can have all new equipment the SAME day, with our full PPOC (Professional Photographers of Canada) insurance.
-If your photographer lost 10-20k of equipment in a break in or fire would they cancel your wedding?
+If your photographer lost 10-20k of equipment in a break in or fire the day before would they cancel your wedding?
 With an insured photographer you are protected!
 Insurance offers security.

 Being listed & recognized as a reputable business in your own city, who wouldn't want that?
 Check to see if your photographer even has a business license in their city here's a link to the city of Nanaimo's list